AdobeDocs/cc-everywhere/src/pages/guides/review/rejections.md

 ## Overview

-Submitting your app for review can be a meticulous process, and it's not uncommon to encounter some hurdles along the way.
-Understanding the common reasons for rejection and how to address them can significantly improve your chances of getting your app approved.
-This guide provides a step-by-step approach to help you navigate through the most frequent rejection reasons and ensure your app meets all the necessary criteria.
+Submitting your app for review can be a meticulous process, and it's not uncommon to encounter some hurdles along the way.This guide provides a step-by-step approach to help you navigate through the most frequent rejection reasons and ensure your app meets all the necessary criteria.

 ## Step-by-Step Guide for Common Rejection Reasons